-Here’s an example: say you invest £100 and get a 10% return in your first year, you’d get a return of £10, making your pot worth £110.
+Here’s an example: say you invest £100 and get a 10% dividend in your first year, you’d get a return of £10, which is paid back into the fund, making your investment worth £110.
 If in your second year your return is still 10%, you’d receive £11 return - this is because the return was earned on £110, not your initial £100.
 Over the long-term, this accumulative effect speeds up helping your money grow quicker.

 Long-term investing takes emotion out of the equation

 A more considered, long-term, approach will reduce the possibility of you making rash decisions.
 You’ll be less likely to abandon the ship at the first sign of a drop in the financial markets.
 Instead, you’ll know that this is just part of investing and your investments will likely bounce back.
 Likewise, you’re less likely to sell up when your investments grow a little – because you’re focussed on a future goal and know that over time their value might rise even higher.

 You could get stocks and shares at a cheaper price

 Whenever there’s a dip in the financial markets, various stocks and shares are often available for a cheaper price.
 This makes it a great opportunity to put more money into your investments, in the hope that the price of the stocks then bounces back.